Priesthood (Community of Christ): Overview

-The priesthood comprises two primary orders, the Aaronic Order and the Melchisedec Order, although these terms are used less frequently than in prior years.
+The priesthood comprises two primary orders, the Aaronic Order and the Melchisedec Order.
 The Aaronic priesthood includes the offices of Deacon, Teacher and Priest.

 The Melchisedec Order includes the offices of Elder, Seventy, High Priest, Bishop, Apostle, President and Prophet.
 Elders serve in both missionary and administrative roles.
 Congregational pastors often hold the priesthood office of Elder, however, they may be "set apart" as a congregational pastor from almost any priesthood office.

 High Priests are known today as "ministers of vision" and collectively comprise the "High Priesthood" of the church.
 The Evangelist, Bishop, Apostle and Prophet are specialized priesthood offices within the High Priesthood.

 The names of the priesthood offices in Community of Christ are similar to those of the Church of Jesus Christ of Latter-day Saints, of which it shares a common 14-year history.
 However, numerous differences in belief about the duties, calling, authority and organization of priesthood have developed as the two denominations have taken divergent paths since 1844.